 - Degree Field: Architecture

-- Degree Level: This career requires a professional degree, typically a Bachelor of Architecture (B.Arch.) or Master of Architecture (M.Arch.)
+- Degree Level: This career requires a professional degree, typically a Bachelor of Architecture (B.Arch.) or Architecture Master’s (M.Arch.)

 - Experience & Licensure: Architects must be licensed in all states.
 In order to obtain voluntary certification, you must go through the National Council of Architecture Registration Boards (NCARB).